Listening to Brent

 Rather Be - Clean Bandit ft Jess Glynne (2013) - watch

 Luke Patterson of Clean Bandit went to the Institute for Contemporary Musical Performance on Kilburn High Road.
-Rather Be was recorded in South Kilburn Studios and currently has half a trillion views on YouTube.
+Rather Be was recorded in South Kilburn Studios.

 Freedom - Beyoncé ft Kendrick Lamar (2016) - watch